alexanderghose/mongoose-continue/w01/d1/js-arrays-1.md

 - Because arrays are such a useful data structure, it's beneficial to developers to know what methods are available and what they do.

-- Array iterator methods are extremely useful and we will cover them in a later lesson.
-Check [here](https://gist.github.com/jim-clark/843ebb5288d90da6b0dfd9eecd134b7c) for a preview.

 - Other useful methods worth knowing about:
 	- `indexOf` / `lastIndexOf`
 	- `includes`
 	- `reverse`
 	- `sort`

+- In addition to map and filter, other array iterator methods are extremely useful and we will cover them in a later lesson.
+Check [here](https://gist.github.com/jim-clark/843ebb5288d90da6b0dfd9eecd134b7c) for a preview.

 ---
 ### References